OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 [+] Retrieving screenshots and saving them in: /home/user/.needle/output
 ```

-If the application caches the sensitive information page as a screenshot, it fails this test.
+If the application caches the sensitive information in a screenshot, the app fails this test.

-It is highly recommended to have a default screenshot that will be cached whenever the application enters the background.
+You should have a default screenshot to be cached whenever the application enters the background.

-### Testing for Sensitive Data in Memory
+### Testing Memory for Sensitive Data

 #### Overview

-Analyzing memory can help developers to identify root causes of several problems, such as application crashes.
-However, it can also be used to gain access to sensitive data.
-This section describes how to check for disclosure of data within the process' memory.
+Analyzing memory can help developers to identify the root causes of problems such as application crashes.
+However, it can also be used to access to sensitive data.
+This section describes how to check process' memory for data disclosure.

-First, you need to identify which sensitive information is stored in memory.
-Basically, if you have a sensitive asset it's very likely that at some point it is loaded in memory.
-The objective is to verify that this info is exposed as briefly as possible.
+First, identify the sensitive information that's stored in memory.
+Sensitive assets are very likely to be loaded into memory at some point.
+The objective is to make sure that this info is exposed as briefly as possible.

-To be able to investigate the memory of an application a memory dump needs to be created first.
-Alternatively it can be analyzed in real-time, e.g. over a debugger.
-No matter the approach, this is a very error prone process from a verification point of view, as what you will get in some particular dump is the data left by the functions that were executed.
-You might miss executing critical scenarios.
-Additionally, unless you know the footprint of the data you are looking for (either the exact value, or its format), it is quite easy not to identify it during analysis.
-For example, if the app performs encryption based on a randomly generated symmetric key, unless you get to know the value of the key by other means, it is very unlikely that you will be able to spot it in memory.
+To investigate an application's memory, first create a memory dump.
+Alternatively, you can analyze the memory in real time with, for example, a debugger.
+Regardless of the method you use, this is a very error-prone process because dumps provide the data left by executed functions and you might miss executing critical steps.
+In addition, overlooking data during analysis is quite easy to do unless you know the footprint of the data you're looking for (either its exact value or its format).
+For example, if the app encrypts according to a randomly generated symmetric key, you're very unlikely to spot the key in memory unless you find its value by other means.

-Therefore you are better off starting with static analysis.
+Therefore, you're better off starting with static analysis.

 #### Static Analysis

-Before looking into the source code, it is beneficial to check documentation (if available) and identify application components so that you get the big picture of where some particular data might be exposed.
-For example, sensitive data received from a backend does not only exist in the final model object, but also might have multiple copies in the HTTP client, the XML parser, etc. Ideally you want all of these copies to be removed from memory as soon as possible.
+Before looking into the source code, checking the documentation and identifying application components provide an overview of where data might be exposed.
+For example, while sensitive data received from a backend exists in the final model object, multiple copies may also exist in the HTTP client or the XML parser.
+All these copies should be removed from memory as soon as possible.

-Additionally, understanding application's architecture and its role in the overall system will help you identify sensitive information that does not have to be exposed in memory at all.
-For example, assume your app receives some data from one server and transfers it to another without the need of any additional computation over it.
-Then that data can be received and handled encrypted, which prevents exposure in memory.
+Understanding the application's architecture and its interaction with the OS will help you identify sensitive information that doesn't have to be exposed in memory at all.
+For example, assume your app receives data from one server and transfers it to another without needing any additional processing.
+That data can be received and handled in encrypted form, which prevents exposure via memory.

-However, if sensitive data does need to be exposed in memory, then you should make sure your app is designed in a way that exposes this data as briefly as possible, with as fewer copies as possible.
-In other words, you want a centralized handling of sensitive data (as few components as possible), based on primitive and mutable data structures.
+However, if sensitive data _does_ need to be exposed via memory, make sure that your app exposes as few copies of this data as possible for as little time as possible.
+In other words, you want centralized handling of sensitive data, based on primitive and mutable data structures.

-The reason for the later requirement is that it enables developers direct access to memory.
-You should verify that this access is then used to overwrite the sensitive data with dummy data (typically with zeroes).
-Examples of preferable data types would include `char []` and `int []`, but not `NSString` and `String`.
-Whenever you try to modify an immutable object like `String` you actually create a copy and apply the change on it.
+Such data structures give developers direct access to memory.
+Make sure that this access is used to overwrite the sensitive data with dummy data (which is typically zeroes).
+Examples of preferable data types include `char []` and `int []`, but not `NSString` or `String`.
+Whenever you try to modify an immutable object, such as a `String`, you actually create a copy and change the copy.

-_Swift_ data types, other than collections should strictly be avoided, regardless of whether they are considered mutable or not.
-Many data types in _Swift_ hold their data by value, not reference.
-While for simple types like `char` or `int` this allows us to modify their actual memory, having a complex type like `String` handled by value implies a hidden layer of objects, structures, or primitive arrays whose memory can not be directly accessed and modified.
-Certain usage may appear, and even be documented, to result in mutable data object, but it actually results in a mutable identifier (variable) as opposite to an immutable identifier (constant).
-For example, many consider the following to result in a mutable `String` in _Swift_, but actually it is an example of a variable whose complex value can be changed (replaced, not modified in place):
+Avoid Swift data types other than collections regardless of whether they are considered mutable.
+Many Swift data types hold their data by value, not by reference.
+Although this allows modification of the memory allocated to simple types like `char` and `int`, handling a complex type such as `String` by value involves a hidden layer of objects, structures, or primitive arrays whose memory can't be directly accessed or modified.
+Certain types of usage may seem to create a mutable data object (and even be documented as doing so), but they actually create a mutable identifier (variable) instead of an immutable identifier (constant).
+For example, many think that the following results in a mutable `String` in Swift, but this is actually an example of a variable whose complex value can be changed (replaced, not modified in place):

 ```swift
 var str1 = "Goodbye"              // "Goodbye", base address:            0x0001039e8dd0